chidubemokeke/Subgraph-Masterclass--Beginner/README.md

 ### Step 3: Defining your GraphQL Entities (`schema.graphql`)

 After initializing your subgraph project and setting up your directory structure, the next crucial step is to define your GraphQL entities in the schema.
-Entities represent and define the data structures that your subgraph will index from Ethereum smart contracts.
+Entities represent and define the data structures your subgraph will index from Ethereum smart contracts.
 Let's break down the entities defined in schema.graphql:

 ```gql
 # Define a Transfer type representing the transfer of tokens